-The County makes no representation regarding the accuracy or completeness of the information provided in Appendix E-Book-Entry Only System, which has been obtained from DTC's website.
+The County makes no representation regarding the accuracy or completeness of the information provided in Appendix E-Book-Entry System, which has been furnished by DTC.

 This Official Statement is not to be construed as a contract or agreement between the County and purchasers or owners of any of the Bonds.